-IRP stands for International Registration Plan for Trucking.
+IRP stands for International Registration Plan for trucking.
 It is an agreement that authorizes registration among the jurisdictions or US States where commercial motor vehicles, such as 18-wheeler trucks, operate.
-What that means is if a truck transports a fleet in multiple jurisdictions, the owner of the trucking company must report the mileage driven in each state.
+What that means is if a truck transports freight in multiple jurisdictions, the owner of the trucking company must report the mileage driven in each state.

 The company owner must also pay the correct amount in taxes for each jurisdiction.
 This needs to be completed on an annual basis.

 Who is Required to Register an IRP?

 You are required to register under an International Registration Plan if any of the following applies to you.